-Bempedoic acid is a convenient, complementary, cost-effective, oral, once-daily LDL-C lowering drug that significantly reduces elevated LDL-C levels in patients with hypercholesterolemia, including patients inadequately treated with current lipid-modifying therapies.
-Bempedoic acid, a novel, non-statin, targeted therapy, works in the liver to block cholesterol biosynthesis.
+Bempedoic acid is a convenient, complementary, consistent, once-daily, oral LDL-C lowering drug that significantly reduces elevated LDL-C levels in patients with hypercholesterolemia, including patients inadequately treated with current lipid-modifying therapies.
+Bempedoic acid, a first-in-class, non-statin, targeted therapy, works in the liver to block cholesterol biosynthesis.

 In the liver, bempedoic acid is converted to a coenzyme A (CoA) derivative, or ETC-1002-CoA, which directly inhibits ATP citrate lyase (ACL), a key enzyme that supplies substrate for cholesterol and fatty acid synthesis in the liver.
 Inhibition of ACL by ETC-1002-CoA results in reduced cholesterol synthesis and upregulation of LDL receptor activity in the liver.
 This promotes the removal of LDL-C from the blood.

-To date, Esperion has studied bempedoic acid in eighteen completed Phase 1 and Phase 2 clinical studies, and is currently evaluating bempedoic acid in four global pivotal Phase 3 LDL-C lowering efficacy and safety studies and one cardiovascular outcomes trial.
+To date, Esperion has completed Phase 1 and Phase 2 clinical studies conducted in approximately 1,300 patients and treated over 800 patients with bempedoic acid.
+The Company is currently evaluating bempedoic acid in four, fully enrolled global pivotal Phase 3 LDL-C lowering efficacy and safety studies consisting of approximately 3,600 patients, a Phase 3 open-label extension study and the CLEAR Outcomes global cardiovascular outcomes trial (CVOT).

 |003||Phase 2a in Patients with Hypercholesterolemia (N=177/133)||Up to 27% (25%)||40, 80, 120||12 Wks|